-These standards are developed into qualifications by awarding organisations, placed onto the National Qualifications Framework/Qualifications and Credit Framework, which are then delivered by training providers and quality assured by the awarding organisations.
+These standards are developed into qualifications by awarding organisations, placed onto the Regulated Qualification Framework, which are then delivered by training providers and quality assured by the awarding organisations.

 It's simple.
 All current registrants are displayed within our Members Directory, which you can access here.

-In order to become a fitness professional and register with REPs you must hold a recognised qualification from an approved training provider.
-To search for approved training providers visit the PD:Portal.
+In order to become a health and fitness professional and register with REPs you must hold a recognised qualification from an accredited training provider.
+To search for REPs recognised training providers visit the PD:Portal.

-REPs look at each application on an individual basis.
-If you have qualifications that are more than 5 years old and wish to register you will be required to send evidence of your current competence e.g. a CV and evidence of CPD undertaken.
+REPs looks at each application on an individual basis.
+If you have qualifications that are more than 5 years old and wish to register you will be required to send evidence of your current competence e.g. evidence of CPD undertaken.

-All overseas applications are individually assessed REPs UK is recognised by international registration bodies who are members of the International Confederation of Registers of Exercise Professionals (ICREPS) and recognises applications supported by a letter of portability from the other 9 member registers as well as the European Register of Exercise Professionals (EREPs), Fitness Australia, REPs New Zealand and REPs South Africa where your membership can be transferred to the country you are working in.
-Therefore, if you hold a qualification from Europe, Australia, New Zealand, South Africa, Canada, Ireland, the UAE or the USA, you will be required to submit a current registration certificate or letter of International Portability from EREPs, Fitness Australia, REPs New Zealand or REPs South Africa with your application to REPs UK.
+All applications are individually assessed.
+REPs UK is a member of the International Confederation of Registers of Exercise Professionals (ICREPS) and recognises applications supported by a letter of portability from the other 9 member registers as well as the European Register of Exercise Professionals (EREPs).
+Therefore, if you hold a qualification from Europe, Australia, New Zealand, South Africa, Canada, Ireland, the UAE or the USA, you will be required to submit a current registration certificate or Letter of International Portability from your register with your application to REPs UK.

-As an exercise professional and member of the Register, keeping your skills and knowledge up to date is vitally important.
+As a health and fitness professional and member of the Register, keeping your skills and knowledge up to date is vitally important.
 Personal or professional development is seen as being complementary to how you develop your career and is seen as an important principle in professionalising the health and fitness industry.
 To deliver the services that clients expect and demand, personal development should be taken seriously.
 This is what we call CPD – Continuing Professional Development.
 REPs recognised CPD will provide you with the CPD points required to maintain your membership.
 For more information on CPD and CPD requirements visit the CPD page.
 To find a REPs recognised training provider, visit the PD:Portal.

 The current Pilates standards were produced and agreed by many Pilates and industry experts including the major training providers and awarding organisations that provide training in Pilates.
 It was agreed that this role and the relevant knowledge and skills are at level 3.
 These standards were revised and consulted on recently and updated accordingly.

-For this reason REPs can only accept qualifications that meet these Level 3 standards.
-The Level 2 Pilates qualification was created before these industry standards were agreed and for a short time were accepted on the Register under an ‘Exercise and Movement’ category which no longer exists.
+The Level 2 Pilates qualification was created before these industry standards were agreed and for a short time were accepted on the register under an ‘Exercise and Movement’ category which no longer exists.
 These Level 2 qualifications can no longer be accepted as they do not meet the agreed National Occupational Standards and do not equip the instructor with the agreed relevant knowledge, competence and skills required to perform the role.

 Back to top

 Yes.
 You need to re-join, adding on insurance at the same time.
 This is in order to align your annual membership to your annual insurance dates.
 We will refund a percentage of your current membership.

 Back to top

 Yes.
 Employers can submit applications for registration on behalf of their employees.
 See our information on Corporate Registration.
 If the employer is not part of the Corporate Registration scheme they can still pay the registration fee.
 The most commonly used process is for the employer to submit a purchase order with the application.
-They will then be invoiced for the registration fee.
+The employer will be invoiced for the registration fee.

 14 – 21 days.
-Applications sent with ‘other’ or ‘non listed qualifications’ will take longer.
-These can take up to 3 months depending on the evidence provided and if the application needs to be assessed by an independent panel (Higher Education or Yoga applications).
+Applications sent with ‘other’ or ‘non listed qualifications’ will take longer depending on the evidence provided and if the application needs to be assessed by an independent panel (Higher Education or Yoga applications).

 Your level of registration is dependent of your qualifications that are linked to industry standards.
 The National Occupational Standards are agreed and qualifications that meet these standards are recognised and accepted as entry on REPs.
 Level 2 is the minimum requirement.

-Yes, every fitness professional should be insured which is implicit within the REPs Code of Ethical Conduct which reflects on the core values of rights, relationships and personal responsibilities, professional standards and safe working practise.
+Yes, every health and fitness professional should be insured, which is implicit within the REPs Code of Ethics and Conduct which reflects on the core values of rights, relationships and personal responsibilities, professional standards and safe working practice.

 All members are required to hold adequate civil liability insurance which covers legal liability for death, injury or illness to others and loss of, or damage to, third party property.
-The Register requires fitness professionals to hold an annual liability policy with a minimum indemnity of £5,000,000.
+The Register requires fitness professionals to hold an annual liability policy with a minimum indemnity of £5 million.

 Yes, subject to your insurance having a minimum indemnity of £5 million.

-Yes, but your employer must countersign your registration or re-registration form confirming that you are fully insured under their policy for the duration of your registration.
+Yes, but your employer must countersign your registration form confirming that you are fully insured under their policy for the duration of your registration.

-Yes, the REPs insurance scheme does cover you to work overseas (with the exception of USA and Canada) for up to six months in any 12 month period subject to your home remaining in the UK.
+Yes, the REPs insurance scheme does cover you to work overseas (with restrictions in USA and Canada) for up to six months in any 12 month period subject to your home remaining in the UK.
 Please refer to your insurance certificate for more information on the restrictions.